-Table 20 and Table 21 provide information on SACs and SPAs both within and overlapping the Cairngorms National Park.
-Sites are listed with their qualifying features, the latest assessment of their respective conditions and when the assessments took place aned the key pressures affecting the features.
+provides information on SACs and SPAs both within and overlapping the Cairngorms National Park.
+Sites are listed with their qualifying interests, the latest assessment of their respective conditions and when the assessments took place.

-A simple colour scheme has been used to highlight the condition of qualifying features, the key to which is provided below:
+A simple colour scheme has been used to highlight the condition of qualifying interests, the key to which is provided below:

-Features in 'Favourable' condition.
+Features in favourable maintained condition